Notable People

 Axios still hosts the full 2020 interview that fixed Swan in the public imagination.
 Watching it now, the important thing is less the viral reaction than the mechanics.
 Trump makes claims about COVID deaths, testing, and international comparisons; Swan keeps pressing for sources, comparisons, and plain meaning.

-What became a meme in real time was, underneath, an old journalistic skill carried out with unusual persistence.
+What became a meme during the interview was, underneath, an old journalistic skill carried out with unusual persistence.
 Swan did not try to overpower the subject with rhetoric.
 He kept narrowing the space in which bad answers could live.

 That is why the interview mattered.
-It was a demonstration that follow-up questions can still do real work even in a media environment trained to reward performance over clarification.
+It was a demonstration that follow-up questions can still clarify claims even in a media environment trained to reward performance over explanation.

 He helped make Axios feel tougher than its size